Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

 If you are visiting Rome alone, and want to go out and meet new people, exercise caution and try not to overdo it on the alcohol, and drink plenty of water.

 I say all this because unfortunately, being drunk is one of the most common ways for people to have accidents.
-Rome has had incidents of hospitalisations and even deaths due to alcohol so please be careful!

 Remember, if you feel thirsty, you are already dehydrated.

-It’s very easy to get overheated in Rome.
-You're walking a lot, the cobblestones can get super hot, and you may not realise how dehydrated you are.
-Here's my page with simple steps you can take to stay cool in Rome.
+You're walking a lot, the cobblestones can get super hot, and you may not realize how dehydrated you are.

 I often see people running across a street when they think no traffic is coming.
-Sometimes this is at a crosswalk, against a red light.

-Both of these activities are dangerous.
-An easy way to stay safe in Rome is to simply follow traffic and pedestrian rules.
+An easy way to be safe in Rome is to simply follow traffic and pedestrian rules, especially in certain areas which are extra busy, such as around Termini station.

 I have seen many people bump into other people and even walk out into traffic, while taking selfies or looking at their phones.

 You can easily hurt yourself if you're too absorbed, so to stay safe in Rome while walking around, just be aware that Rome traffic can be intense.
-Drivers can be aggressive so as a pedestrian or cyclist, you need to stay alert.

 If you drive in Rome, especially on a bicycle or moped, be ultra cautious and obey all traffic signs.
-Many other drivers don’t, and sometimes make right turns from the left lane, run reds, etc.

 If you ride a bicycle around Rome, you should also use a lot of caution when riding in traffic.